Blue-AuroraCN/intent_recognition/README.md

 ## Current Implementation

-The project now includes a comprehensive preprocessing and encoding pipeline that performs:
+The project now includes a comprehensive preprocessing, encoding, and intent recognition pipeline that performs:

 ### Preprocessing Pipeline
 1. **Data Loading**: Loads data from JSONL format